First of all, thanks for visiting Netaheat Repairs.

 This means the

-further you live from Reading the less economically viable it is to get me to
+further you live from Reading the less economically viable it becomes to get me to

 Alternatively I'm happy to give email advice to anyone wanting it,